-The following requirements apply to ACP material in all lifts except preliminary levelling.
+The following requirements apply to asphalt concrete pavement material in all lifts except preliminary levelling and those Lots designated as QC Acceptance Lots.

 Price adjustments for aggregate gradation variation will be based on the variation of the Lot Mean Gradation from the Job Mix Formula tolerance, for each sieve size, as shown in Tables 3.50 D and 3.50 E and the corresponding adjustment points as shown in Table 3.50 F.